jye48/url-shortener/README.md

 - To generate the short URL ID that gets returned to the user, the short URL entity ID is encoded to a Base62 string.
-To find the corresponding short URL entity when given a Base62 encoded short URL ID, the ID is Base62 decoded to the short URL's int primary key, which is used to find the corresponding short URL entity in the database.
+To find the corresponding short URL entity when given a Base62 encoded short URL ID from a request, the ID is Base62 decoded to the short URL's int primary key, which is used to find the corresponding short URL entity in the database.
 - The Base62 encoded short URL ID is not stored in the database because then 2 database queries, a save and update, would be required for new short URLs.
-This is because the short URL would have to be saved first in order to get its entity ID (due to auto-incrementing), then the Base62 encoded ID would need to calculated, and the new short URL entity would need to be updated to store its corresponding Base62 encoded ID.
+This is because the short URL would have to be saved first in order to get its entity ID due to auto-increment primary key generation, then the Base62 encoded ID would need to calculated, and the new short URL entity would need to be updated to store its corresponding Base62 encoded ID.
 One way to avoid this is to generate the primary key in the application code using one of the methods described in the `Trade-Offs and Alternatives to Auto Incremented Primary Keys` section.
+This way the short URL ID can be determine without having to first save the short URL entity in the database.
 - For the short URL redirect route `GET http://localhost:8080/api/short-urls/{shortUrlId}`, an HTTP status of 301 is returned to match the behavior of [TinyURL](https://tinyurl.com/app) and [Bitly](https://bitly.com/).
 One advantage of returning a 301 HTTP status is that browsers